neeveermoree/easy_vpn/README.md

 # easy_vpn
 One button for simple, intuitive and effortless OpenVPN turning ON/OFF

-Network Manager Does not support your OpenVPN settings?
+Network Manager does not support your OpenVPN settings?
 Do you want to have comfortable GUI application?

-Then just use this repo
+Then just use this project.